Support

 The target audience is encouraged to visit the ecstasy use at festivals and music events section of the website for tips and information.

 Some of the campaign materials used in the campaign are included below.
-If you are interested in extending these materials at an event please reach out to the Drug Aware team.

 Campaign Community Kit